Arc-i-Tech/Arc-i-Tech.github.io/.github/ISSUE_TEMPLATE/defect.md

 - [ ] Critical (blocks functionality)
 - [ ] Major (significantly impacts functionality)
 - [ ] Minor (does not significantly impact functionality)

+## Impact
+- Describe how the defect affects users or system functionality.

 ## Additional context
 <!-- Add any other context about the problem here. -->